jadecobra/python_tdd_exercises/source/functions/index.rst

 ----

-The requirement for the :ref:`identity function<test_logical_identity>` is that it returns the same thing it is given, the test is currently passing when :ref:`None<what is None?>` is given as input.
+The requirement for the :ref:`identity function<test_logical_identity>` is that it returns the same thing it is given, this test passes when :ref:`None<what is None?>` is given as input.

 Does it pass when another value is given or does it always return :ref:`None<what is None?>`?
 Time to write a test

 * I add a new :ref:`assertion<what is an assertion?>` to ``test_identity_function`` in ``test_functions.py``